University of St. Michael's College

-St Michael's College, officially the University of St. Michael's College, is a constituent college of the University of Toronto.
+The University of St. Michael's College (officially called St. Michael's College by the University of Toronto) is a federated college of the University of Toronto located at the St. George campus.
 It was founded in 1852 by the Congregation of St. Basil and retains its Catholic affiliation through its postgraduate theology faculty.
 However, it is primarily an undergraduate college for liberal arts and sciences.

 St. Michael's is most closely associated with teaching and research in the humanities and in theology.
 It is also known for being home to Marshall McLuhan throughout his influential career as a philosopher and communication theorist, from 1946 until his death in 1980.
 Both the Pontifical Institute of Mediaeval Studies and Metropolitan Andrey Sheptytsky Institute of Eastern Christian Studies reside within the college.
 St. Michael's College School is an affiliated boys school which was once the high school section of the college.